prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. parsed-literal::

+   @> The atoms supplied to calcChannels contain protein atoms only.
+   @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 A in 0.28s.
+   @> Delaunay tessellation of 23638 points constructed in 0.81s.
+   @> Surface and inner simplices filtered in 0.33s.
+   @> 40 surface cavities detected and filtered in 0.31s.
    @> Returning surface cavities
    @> Saving surface cavities to surf_cav_MinMax_volume.pqr.
+   @> Surface cavity calculation completed in 1.84s.

 We can display the results using :func:`.showSurfaceCavities` function: